rafgraph/rollpkg/README.md

 ### Prettier config

 If you want to use [Prettier](https://prettier.io/) (recommended) you can extend the [config provided by Rollpkg](https://github.com/rafgraph/rollpkg/blob/main/configs/prettier.json).
-There is no need to install Prettier as it is included with Rollpkg.
+There is no need to install Prettier as it is included with Rollpkg (alternatively if you need to use a specific version of Prettier, you can install it and that version will be used).
 In `package.json` add:

 ```
 "prettier": "rollpkg/configs/prettier.json"